Govt accused of using institutions against opponents

 TAKHTBHAI: Pakistan Muslim League-Nawaz MPA Jamshed Khan Mohmand said Saturday that the incumbent rulers were using government departments against opponents to toe their line.

-Talking to reporters here, the lawmaker said that he would go to the Anti-Corruption Establishment and submit a written reply to the allegations of corruption levelled by the Pakistan Tehreek-e-Insaf government against him.
+Talking to reporters here, the lawmaker said that he would go to the Anti-Corruption Establishment and submit a written reply to the allegations of corruption levelled by the PTI government against him.